CMU-17-214/s2024/labs/lab04.md

 ### Domain Model

 Build a vocabulary by creating a _domain model_ for this problem.
-Document all relevant concepts you may need and include important attributes and associations.
+Document all relevant concepts and include important attributes and associations.
 (Remember, a domain model is used to analyze the problem; it describes concepts and abstractions of the real world, not software classes.)

 ### System Sequence Diagram

-A _system sequence diagram_ is a model that shows, for one scenario of use, the sequence of events that occur between users of the system (actors) and the system itself.
+A _system sequence diagram_ is a model that shows, for one scenario of use, the sequence of events that occur between users(actors) and the system itself.

 A system sequence diagram should specify and show the following: